-Our portfolio consists of what we believe to be one of the largest and modern industrial group of assets in Mexico, with 184 clients occupying 202 Class A Buildings, across industrial corridors and principal industrial sites of the country, with a total owned GLA of 33.7 million square feet and an average building life of 11.2 years, as of March 31, 2023.
+Our portfolio consists of what we believe to be one of the largest and modern industrial group of assets in Mexico, with 183 clients occupying 202 Class A Buildings, across industrial corridors and principal industrial sites of the country, with a total owned GLA of 33.7 million square feet and an average building life of 9.9 years, as of December 31, 2022.
 We manage our owned GLA and do not manage any GLA of third parties.
-Our portfolio of stabilized industrial properties has an average stabilized occupancy rate of 96.7%.
-Our profit for the first quarter of 2023 decreased 37.5%, as compared to the first quarter of 2022.
-Vesta FFO per share increased 22.3%, as compared to the first quarter of 2022.
-Our profit for the year has increased 6.0x since 2012, growing at a CAGR of 19.6% from 2012 to 2022 and 40.1% from 2021 to 2022.
-Vesta FFO grew 21.5% from 2021 to 2022, and we had an average historical Yield on Cost from 2020 to 2023 above 10.0%.
+Our portfolio of stabilized industrial properties has an average stabilized occupancy rate of 97.3%.
+Our profit for the year has increased 6.2x since 2012, growing at a CAGR of 20.0% from 2012 to 2022 and 46.5% from 2021 to 2022.
+Vesta FFO growth of 22.8% from 2021 to 2022, and an average historical Yield on Cost from 2020 to 2022 above 10.0%.

 Our portfolio is strategically located and diversified throughout Mexico's key trade, logistics corridors with the U.S., manufacturing centers and urban areas, in a manner designed to maximize client demand.
-We also have a strategic land bank, with 873.1 acres of Land Reserves with the potential to develop over 17.1 million square feet of incremental GLA, as of March 31, 2023.
+We also have a strategic land bank, with 909.75 acres of land reserves with the potential to develop over 17.8 million square feet of incremental GLA, as of December 31, 2022.